ivnkwok/Meat-your-maker/README.md

 When you enter the meat god's cave at the center of the map you can sacrifice or sell your meat.
 If you don't sacrifice enough meat, the meat god summons a flood.
 When you sell your meat, you earn coins which can be used to buy upgrades for collecting more meat.

-<video>https://youtu.be/EQUVW27AYjQ<iframe width="1280" height="720" src="https://www.youtube.com/embed/EQUVW27AYjQ" title="Meat Your Maker Login Demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></video>
+<iframe width="1280" height="720" src="https://www.youtube.com/embed/EQUVW27AYjQ" title="Meat Your Maker Login Demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>